bendrucker/proxyquire-universal/README.md

 proxyquire-universal [![Build Status](https://travis-ci.org/bendrucker/proxyquire-universal.svg?branch=master)](https://travis-ci.org/bendrucker/proxyquire-universal)
 ====================

-Use [proxyquire](https://github.com/thlorenz/proxyquire) in Node and [proxyquireify](https://github.com/thlorenz/proxyquireify) in the browser with no code changes.
+Browserify plugin that allows you to replace [proxyquire](https://github.com/thlorenz/proxyquire) with [proxyquireify](https://github.com/thlorenz/proxyquireify) without code changes.
+If you only need to run your tests in a browser, just use [proxyquireify](https://github.com/thlorenz/proxyquireify) directly.
+Make sure you're not using [proxyquire features that don't have proxyquireify counterparts](#unsupported-proxyquire-features).

 ## Usage